 Matthew understood Mark to mean that the women went straight to the disciples.
 Luke did also.

-• Mt 28:8 — And they left the tomb quickly with fear and great joy and ran to report it to His disciples.
+• Matthew 28:8 — And they left the tomb quickly with fear and great joy and ran to report it to His disciples.

 In the Gospel of Mark, the named women (Mary Magdalene etc.) are placed front and center as witnesses to Christianity’s key evidences, with their role as eyewitnesses being overtly emphasized.